Shelford to Verneuil-en-Halatte

 From Saturday 1st April 2017 to Tuesday 4th April 2017 a selection of people from Shelford went on a trip to Verneuil-en-Halatte.
 We went by coach and P&O Ferry.
-It was a long journey, but we eventually arrived and were greeted by a crowd of friendly French people – who we would be staying with.
-At 07:00pm we all met each other again at the nearby school hall where we had a party!
+It was a long journey, but we eventually arrived and were greeted by our French hosts.
+At 07:00pm we all met each other again at the nearby school hall where we had a fabulous party and there was a lot of food to be eaten!!

 On Sunday, we spent the day with the family we were staying with.
 There was a huge range of things to do for example: exploring Chantilly castle and gardens, going on a bike ride or having a terrific time at Asterix theme park.